sdiehl/stephendiehl.com/posts/ghc_03.md

 And then we get a ``Example.asm`` file outputted from our synthetic core module.
 A next step project would be to target a more complicated language to GHC Core to take advantage of it's compiler optimizations and native code generation.

-#### Summary & Next Steps

-We mentioned Stg and Cmm only briefly.
-The next time we'll dive into the structure of these languages, how to read their output, the big ideas that inform their design and their construction as Haskell types.